dheerajsavanthy/FishWeightPrediction_LabAssignment/README.md

 An IDE to program - Jupyter Notebook or Visual Studio

 To manage the project or attain access, get *Git Bash*

+*Heroku* is a cloud platform as a service supporting several programming languages.
+One of the first cloud platforms, Heroku has been in development since June 2007 which now supports Java, Node.js, Scala, Clojure, Python, PHP, and Go.
+An account on the platform is required in order to deploy the application.

+### Project Installation

+To install the project, please download or clone properly using repository url.
+All necessary tools and libraries are already provided within installation.
+To clone the repository using Git Bash follow below steps:

+1) Open GitHub and go to the GitHub repository that you want to clone.
+2) Click “Code” and copy the given URL.
+3) Open Git Bash and change to the location where you want the cloned directory.
+4) Type 'git clone' in the terminal and paste the URL you copied, press “Enter” to create your local clone.

+### Cloud Deployment

+For deployment of the application, [Heroku](https://www.heroku.com/) Cloud Platform has been chosen.
+Once the project has been saved onto a GitHub repository, it can be directly deployed from the repository onto the Heroku Cloud by linking the GitHub account to your Heroku Account.

+## Live Application Link

+The application is live at -

+### Author

+Dheeraj Savanthy